- About ISCI

 - External Links

 ‘Friends of ISCI’ are associates, or members, of the International State Crime Initiative.
 They are invited to contribute to ISCI and to statecrime.org, and have been selected based on academic track-record and the recognition that they are leaders in their fields.
 Friends are completely independent of the Initiative.

 Andrew is a psychologist and a Senior Researcher in the Rehabilitation & Research Centre for Torture Victims.
 His research interests include the development of critical psychologies of prison practice; perpetrative institutions and networks (PINs); prevention of torture and organised violence; transitional justice; justice sector reform; and comparative penology.
 He followed up his PhD research on prison practices and human rights training in Nigeria with a post-doctoral research project on detention and violence in Sierra Leone.
 Andrew established the research network Scandinavian Prison Studies with Peter Scharff Smith of Danish Centre for Human Rights.

 Ann Cunningham is a Sydney lawyer and law, criminology and academic publisher.
 She is actively committed to international social justice, peace with justice, human rights and non-violent civil disobedience locally and internationally and to encouraging independent thought in the academic and professional sectors.

-Bill Rolston is Professor of Sociology at the University of Ulster where he was also Director of the Transitional Justice Institute.
-His research interests in recent years have focused on issues about dealing with the past, especially but not solely in the North of Ireland.
-He has written about the right to truth, death squads, the politics of memory and issues of memorialisation in journals such as the British Journal of Criminology, Crime Media Culture, Memory Studies, Human Rights Quarterly, Social and Legal Studies, and Race and Class, and State Crime.
+Bill Rolston is Emeritus Professor of Sociology at the University of Ulster where he was also Director of the Transitional Justice Institute.
+His research interests in recent years have focused on issues of dealing with the past, especially but not exclusively in the North of Ireland.
+He has written about the right to truth, death squads, the politics of memory and memorialisation in journals such as the British Journal of Criminology, Crime Media Culture, Memory Studies, Human Rights Quarterly, Social and Legal Studies, Race and Class, and State Crime.
 He is also author of Children of the Revolution: the Lives of Sons and Daughters of Activists in Northern Ireland (2011).
 In addition he has documented the political wall murals in the North of Ireland over three decades and has written frequently about them.